 Project SUN provides information through multiple sources about Kankakee County resources related to healthy social and emotional development, behavioral health, and the well-being of young children and adolescents.
 Trainings for Community Navigators enable volunteers to help teens and families identify the behavioral health services and supports available locally to meet their needs.
 To start the process of gaining assistance in finding information and local resources, contact the Project SUN office at 815.304.5933.

-Parents, grandparents, and other caregivers across Kankakee County are invited to attend free monthly Parent Cafes, hosted at the Kankakee Public Library - 4th Floor Auditorium, located at 201 E Merchant Street in Kankakee.
-These Parent Cafe will typically be hosted on the third Thursday of every month at 5:00 PM.
+Parents, grandparents, and other caregivers across Kankakee County are invited to attend free monthly Parent Cafes.
+These Parent Cafes are typically hosted on the third Thursday of every month at 5:00 PM.
 Cafes are intended to regularly provide a space for parents to bring their questions and concerns, gain free education from local professionals, and connect with others who may share similar experiences.
 Project SUN sponsors and promotes educational programs on a broad range of topics related to children's mental health, parent-child relationships, and strategies to help young people flourish.

 Peer Parent Mentoring & Networking